Emmagitlab/Project/hw5/readme.txt

    > quit();
    > exit;

-   After finish, all output results will be in hw5output.txt
+   After finish, all output results from q2 to q20 will be in hw5output.txt